-Every member of staff, including part-time and volunteer staff working in Pre-School, is required to report instances of actual or suspected child abuse to the appropriate DLPCP.
+Every member of staff, including part-time and volunteer staff working in Pre-School, is required to report instances of actual or suspected child abuse to the DSL.

 All such concerns are kept confidential, shared only with those who need to know.
-The people most commonly involved are the member of staff/Key Person and the named Designated Lead Role for Child Protection, Mrs. Jen Anslow, Manager and Mrs. Rachel Gibbon, Deputy Manager of Pre-School.
+The people most commonly involved are the member of staff/Key Person and the named Designated Safeguarding Lead, Mrs. Jen Anslow, Manager and Mrs. Rachel Gibbon, Deputy Manager of Pre-School.

-The Manager and Deputy are responsible for contacting the Multi Agency Safeguarding Hub (MASH) on 0300 555 0050, 9.00am - 5.00pm Mon - Fri.
+The Manager and Deputy are responsible for contacting the Dudley Children's Front Door (previously MASH) on 0300 555 0050, 9.00am - 5.00pm Mon - Fri.
 At all other times the Emergency Duty Team is contactable on 0300 555 8574 or in an emergency call 999.

-Any referrals are confirmed by completing a Multi-Agency Referral Form (MARF) within 24 hours of making a verbal referral.
+Any referrals are confirmed by completing a Request for Help and Support form (previously MARF) within 24 hours of making a verbal referral.